ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 `~/.bash_history` for bash shell).
 This not only allows you to quickly recall commands you have run recently, but can effectively provide a "lab notebook" of the actions you have performed.
 The shell history can be very useful for two reasons.
-Firstly, it can provide a skeleton for your script and help you realize that automating your shell commands is worth the effort.
-Secondly, it helps you determine exactly which command you ran to perform any given operation.
+First, it can provide a skeleton for your script and help you realize that automating your shell commands is worth the effort.
+Second, it helps you determine exactly which command you ran to perform any given operation.

 > ## Eternal history